-I’m not a PHP dev so I haven’t played with Laravel, but I have built some things with Rails.
-First let me just say that a junior developer could get very very far with Rails.
-Much of this is due to the fact that Rails has a gem for just about everything (gems are basically more advanced WordPress plugins).
+I’m not a PHP dev, so I haven’t played with Laravel, but I have built some things with Rails.
+First, let me just say that a junior developer could get very, very far with Rails.
+Much of this is because Rails has a gem for just about everything (gems are basically more advanced WordPress plugins).
 You can finagle a database with ease from the command line using Active Record and via inline MySQL.
 And there’s just so much existing documentation at your fingertips.
 I have yet to run into an issue that I couldn’t solve by searching StackOverflow.

 My personal opinion?
-If you know Rails (or Laravel) use it to prototype any app where you need good SEO for your user-generated content.
-Your time to market will be much faster, and I believe that whatever disadvantage you get from not having a bleeding-edge SPA is compensated with the out-of-the-box SEO advantages you get from having unique pages for all your content, and the shortened time to market from using The Rails Way.
+If you know Rails (or Laravel), use it to prototype any app where you need a good SEO strategy for your user-generated content.
+Your time to market will be much faster, and I believe that whatever disadvantage you get from not having a bleeding-edge SPA is compensated with the out-of-the-box SEO advantages you get from having unique pages for all your content and the shortened time to market from using The Rails Way.

 - Rails is too slow for your app